LADY: Linear Attention for Autonomous Driving Efficiency without Transformers: Method Design

 \section{Method Design}

-The overall architecture of LADY is generally an encoder-decoder model, as shown in Fig.~\ref{fig:whole}.
-The encoder of LADY fuses raw multi-frame camera and LiDAR features to generate BEV features, while the decoder uses these features to predict multi-modal trajectories.
-Specifically, during training, LADY fuses multi-frame camera and LiDAR features in parallel to improve efficiency, as demonstrated in Fig.~\ref{fig:whole}(a).
-In contrast, at inference time, LADY fuses the current frame camera and LiDAR features with the temporal hidden state sequentially, as shown in Fig.~\ref{fig:whole}(b).
-Therefore, LADY is able to fuse long-range temporal context at inference.
-Below, we provide a detailed explanation of the key components in the architecture of LADY.
+The overall architecture of LADY adopts an encoder-decoder framework, as illustrated in Fig.~\ref{fig:whole}.
+The encoder integrates features from multi-frame camera and LiDAR inputs to construct Bird's-Eye-View (BEV) representations, which are subsequently decoded to predict multi-modal trajectories.
+Notably, LADY employs a dual-mode temporal strategy: during training, it processes multi-frame features in parallel to maximize computational efficiency, as shown in Fig.~\ref{fig:whole}(a).
+Conversely, during inference, it fuses the current frame camera and LiDAR features with the temporal hidden state sequentially, as shown in Fig.~\ref{fig:whole}(b).
+This design enables the effective aggregation of long-range temporal contexts in real-time.
+In the following, we provide a detailed description of the key components of LADY.